-If you're testing out the beta version of macOS Mojave and don't want to risk messing up your system, or just worried about updating your Mac to macOS High Sierra (perhaps due to incompatible software), you don't have to install the update on your Mac at all - you can install it on an external hard drive instead.
+If you're testing out a beta version of macOS Mojave and don't want to risk messing up your system, or just worried about updating your Mac to macOS Mojave (perhaps due to incompatible software), you don't have to install the update on your Mac at all - you can install it on an external hard drive instead.

 Installing the Mac operating system on an external drive is the safest way to get a good look at a new OS without changing anything on your Mac.
-It'll leave your current configuration intact and allow you to play around with High Sierra or the Mojave beta.
+It'll leave your current configuration intact and allow you to play around with Mojave or try out a beta version.
 (Elsewhere we've explained how to install a macOS beta.)

 In this tutorial we explain how to run macOS from a external drive.

 What you need